 4. Specify any additional requirements or preferences for your order

-7. Review the quote and accept it if you agree with the price and terms.
+7. Review the firm offer and accept it if you agree with the price and terms.

 Widget

-The end-customer makes an order and press the "Submit for review" button on the payment page.
+The end-customer makes an order and presses the "Submit for review" button on the payment page.

 The end-customer will get a payment page with a status ‘Budget offer’ and there will be no ‘Pay now’ button.
-So that means he has to wait the shop to confirm the order and then continue with a payment.
+So that means he has to wait for the shop to send a firm offer which he can confirm and then pay.

-The end-customer can see his offer by clicking on the button “Review budget offer”.
-When the shop-owner changes the order status to the next one, the end-customer can proceed with his order and go for payment.
+The end-customer can see his budget offer by clicking on the button “Review budget offer”.
+When the shop-owner changes the order status to the next one by sending a firm offer, the end-customer can proceed with his order and go for payment.

 Backoffice